pivoteur/biz/meetings/2025/05/27/agreement.md

 * We meet regularly to measure the effort's success and adjust as necessary
 * Either party may terminate this agreement.
-I consider it a courtesy for both parties to discuss the reason for termination and the time of termination, or we may continue this for as long as we shall live if so amendable.
+I consider it a courtesy for both parties to discuss the reason for termination and the time of termination, or we may continue this for as long as we shall live if so amenable.

 ## Terms of Agreement